nov-solutions/sol-web/README.md

 1. Install [Docker Engine](https://docs.docker.com/engine/install/) if you haven't already

-2. Replace the values in ".env" with appropriate values for the local build of the project
+2. Replace the values in `.env` with appropriate values for the local build of the project

 3. Run `python find_replace.py` in the root directory

-4. Delete "find_replace.py"
+4. Delete `find_replace.py`

 5. Address all of the repository-wide `TODO`s

-6. Update the web app manifest at "/nextjs/public/manifest.json" with appropriate values for the project
+6. Update the web app manifest at `/nextjs/public/manifest.json` with appropriate values for the project

-7. Replace the placeholder "logo.png" and "wordmark.png" in "nextjs/public/static/assets/img/logos" with the appropriate assets for the project
+7. Replace the placeholder `logo.png` and `wordmark.png` in `nextjs/public/static/assets/img/logos` with the appropriate assets for the project

-8. Replace the placeholder "social.png," "favicon.png", and "apple_touch_icon.png" in "nextjs/public/static/assets/img" with the appropriate assets for the project
+8. Replace the placeholder `social.png,` `favicon.png`, and `apple_touch_icon.png` in `nextjs/public/static/assets/img` with the appropriate assets for the project

 9. Run `pre-commit install` in the root directory